 Joseph Bellinger has over 25 years of experience as a bankruptcy attorney and has represented virtually every party in interest in Chapter 11 business bankruptcy cases, including Debtors, CEO’s or other members the Debtor’s management, secured lenders, Committees of Unsecured Creditors, and purchasers of the Debtor’s business.
 Mr. Bellinger brings to each case his breadth of experience in bankruptcy proceedings and out-of-court workouts as an aggressive litigator and an effective negotiator.

 Mr. Bellinger has extensive experience representing Chapter 11 trustees and has been appointed to serve as a Chapter 11 trustee in numerous cases.
 Mr. Bellinger has served on the panel of Chapter 7 bankruptcy trustees for the District of Maryland since 1996.
 In that capacity, he has conducted liquidations of companies in virtually every industry sector, including heavy and light manufacturing, commercial and residential real estate, multi-unit housing, custom home builders, construction, custom home and office furnishings, restaurants, bars, retail, insurance, and intellectual property.

 Points of Distinction

-Mr. Bellinger was selected to the 2007-2015 Maryland Super Lawyers list.
+Mr. Bellinger has received the highest professional (AV-Preeminent) rating from his peers, as reported by Martindale-Hubbell.
+In addition, he has been selected as a Maryland Super Lawyer every year since its inception, from 2007 through 2017.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
-Additionally, he has received the highest professional (AV) rating from his peers, as reported by Martindale-Hubbell.